This Week in Games - The Many Mixed Fortunes of Sony

 The other title that stands out is one I was very excited for; it was one of the last games I ever got for my PS2 back in Puerto Rico and one of the games I was saddest to have to sell for rent when I was at my lowest in 2017.
 SkyGunner is a rare beast, originally released by Atlus in the U.S. in 2002.
 Taking place in a Porco Rosso-esque world of picturesque Venice-esque cities, you play as one of three pilots tasked to fight a mad genius' aerial armada as he tries to steal a perpetual motion machine that would allow him to create a destructive giant robot.
 Also, all the people in SkyGunner are weird, earless people with tails.

 SkyGunner was the title I was really excited to see in Sony's announcement; I obsessed with it after happening upon a random guy's undecorated stall at a convention in Puerto Rico.
 He was also selling a few Phillipe Druillet comics, which I summarily picked up as well (I wonder where that guy is now...).
-It wormed its way into my heart in a very short amount of time and in many ways, is one of the weird super-obscure games that I keep close to me—I'd argue more so than Izuna.
-I hope people pick it up with the other games on tap from the PS+ update this September 17th.
-I mean, Secret Agent Clank is cool too, I guess...
+It wormed its way into my heart in a very short amount of time and, in many ways, is one of the weird super-obscure games that I keep close to me—I'd argue more so than Izuna.
+I hope people pick it up with the other games on tap from the PS+ update on September 17.
+I mean, Secret Agent Clank is cool, too, I guess...

 According to u/ali94127, Amanda Dyer was able to confirm this herself on her public Facebook account.
 Having been a bit of a globetrotter all her life, she had modeled for Spur magazine at the tender age of fifteen back in 1996; now 45, she had no idea that all this time she had been the basis for such a widely-beloved character.
 It's rather dramatic to look at her; I'm gobsmacked at how exactly Takeuchi was able to capture her likeness with Arcueid, especially with her particular smile.
 Also: while Amanda Dyer now apparently lives in Australia, she hails from Canada.
 So, uh, folks have been having a lot of fun with the news that now Arcueid Brunestud, Archetype: Earth, "that hideously beautiful white girl"... is Canadian.
 And that also means that, by extension, so is... la criatura